thegooddocsproject/templates/how-to/about-how-to.md

 Have you ever got halfway through a how-to, only to discover you need to go and read other documentation before you can continue?
 This section is designed to prevent this from happening in the first place.

+Pre-reqs aren't always about going to read something else.
+Sometimes they are just about dependencies like "you need an internet connection".
 Describe what the audience needs to know, or needs to have, before attempting this how-to.
 By stating the requirements up-front, you prevent your audience from having a bad experience with your tutorial.
+And give them useful pointers about how to get whatever they need.
+Link to procedures or info.

 Here are some example Before you Start statements:

 ```

 Make sure you meet the following prerequisites before following the steps:

 * API credentials for the {company} v3.5 API.
+Refer to creating your API credentials.
 * Access to the Postman application.
-* An understanding about what a RESTful API is conceptually.
+* An understanding about what a RESTful API is conceptually.Read about the RESTful API.
 * (Optional) A development tool (IDE) that displays API responses formatted for readability.
+* You need to have a list of Favourites before you can manage them.
+Refer to “Create Favourites” for mre details.

 ```